 The Anatomy of Your Roof Construction

-Roofing materials are of great importance in your roof system.
-The roofing material that is put to use plays a very critical role in the duration of your roof and also the performance aspects associated with it.
-The materials that make it up are also quite varied, ranging from the traditional asphalt shingles to metal, slate, or clay tiles.
+Roofing material selection is of great importance in your roofing system.
+The roof covering that is put to use plays a very critical role in the duration of your roof and also the performance aspects associated with it.
+The materials that make it up are also quite varied, ranging from the traditional asphalt shingles to metal roofing, slate roofing, or clay tiles.

 Each comes with its pros and cons, as regards durability, cost, and maintenance.
 However, here at Maupin Roofing, we walk our customers through these options and find what best fits their own requirements and, most of all, insures they have a full understanding of the investment they are making.